Azure/azure-documentdb-java/README.md

-#Microsoft Azure DocumentDB Java SDK
+#Microsoft Azure DocumentDB SDK for Java

 This project provides a client library in Java that makes it easy to interact with Azure DocumentDB.
 For documentation please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [JavaDocs](http://dl.windowsazure.com/documentdb/javadoc).